 Support, safety and social change.
 One in three Australian women and one in nine men have experienced physical violence at home, and one woman per week is killed by a current or former intimate partner.

-Real world skills for surviving uncertainty.
 This course draws on evidence-based research in the areas of change management, mental health and resilience training, to provide an effective toolkit for the future.
 Pragmatic, enjoyable and accessible, this course introduces a range of real-world skills for managing change, building resilience and proactively maintaining wellbeing.

 Improving inclusion and customising support.
 A person’s sexual orientation and gender identity can have a profound impact on their experiences and their service needs.

-Specialist skills for volatile situations.
 Following on from our popular “De-escalating Conflict and Aggression”, this more advanced course further develops skills in preventing violence and responding to aggression.

 Reflection, review and resilience.
 Debriefing is a critical professional skill which can mean the difference between rectifying issues with continuous improvement and continually repeating the same experiences.